Estimated reading time: 11 minutes

 I’ve heard several people say they’re going to hold out for social security and hope there’s enough to cover their retirement years.
 Unfortunately, this plan isn’t as sound as you may first think.
 The truth is, social security doesn’t pay out that much.

 For many people, social security benefits are barely enough to get by.
-According to AARP, the estimated average Social Security retirement benefit in 2021 is $1,543 a month (or, $18,516 per year).
+In late 2021, the Social Security Administration announced that the average benefit for a retired worker would be increasing by $93, from $1,565 to $1,658, starting in Jan.
+2022.
 Even if you own your house and live frugally, Social Security doesn’t offer much money to live on.

 Even if you get the maximum payout from Social Security, you will face a deficit.
 It’s important not to rely on those social security numbers since they could quickly shift with the economy and demographic factors in the future.
 Set your plan for investing in retirement and look at Social Security as just that—a security measure to help bring you extra peace of mind.